nyx-land/scrawl/README.md

 Some nodes accept additional positional arguments that arent enclosed by brackets, such as `:section` which accepts a `<title>` positional argument that is read as a string of text until it encounters a newline or bracket.

+Most nodes are simple inline markup like `:bold`, `:italic`, etc. and have nothing complicated going on: they optional `:metadata` and `:reference` arguments and then read the subnodes.
+Even the exceptions to the general pattern like `:section` or `:image` and `:figure` are relatively simple and handle arguments positionally:

+-   `:section` takes a `<title>` argument that is a string that is read until brackets or a newline
+-   `:image` takes a positional `<source>` argument of a URI and `<description>` string
+-   `:figure` takes an `:image` subnode and a `<description>`
+-   list nodes parse their subnodes as lists that are delimited by brackets

-Finally, because Scrawl is meant to be use to write prose by hand and we need to make some sacrifices with how pure of a lisp it is, paragraphs are delimited by two newlines and are their own nodes (namely, blocks of text which may contain other subnodes).
+Finally, because Scrawl is meant to be use to write prose by hand and we need to make some sacrifices with how pure of a lisp it is, **paragraphs are delimited by two newlines** and are their own nodes (namely, blocks of text which may contain other subnodes).

-<a id="org6cb2b6c"></a>
+<a id="org56c56a2"></a>

 ## A Note on Formatting